tezuka-Akihiro/nextjs-boilerplate/src/app/wireframe.md

 │                                        │
 │  ──────────────────────────────────────│
 │                                        │
-│  © tsumiage.
+│  © projectname.
 All rights     [↑ TOP]   │
 │  reserved.                             │
 └────────────────────────────────────────┘
 ```